 His original intention was to use the script to write religious texts in the national languages of the Congo – Kikongo, Lingala, Tshiluba and Swahili – but as the script has steadily gained acceptance, its ambitions have grown as well, and the Mandombe Academy at the Kimbanguist Centre de l’Écriture Négro-Africaine (CENA) hopes it may one day be used to write all African languages.

-The Mandombe script is taught in Kimbanguist church schools in Angola, the Republic of the Congo, the Democratic Republic of the Congo, and in France and Brussels, and as such might be considered to be emerging rather than endangered.
+The Mandombe script is taught in Kimbanguist church schools in Angola, the Republic of the Congo, the Democratic Republic of the Congo and in France and Brussels.
+As such, it might be considered to be emerging rather than endangered.

 General Script, Language, and Culture Resources